fetc90/palm-tree/APPROACH.md

 * Build seems to have initially worked but then has frozen on `Buildng Gradle project`
 * Finally uploaded! <br><br>
 ![ALT Text](https://media.giphy.com/media/Q7XLrtEpNkGq4Ea5JB/giphy.gif)

+25 mins || Done
+Aim : Add interaction with palm tree
+* Created C# script for palm tree.
+* Researching add UI to Unity object.
+Need to add canvas to game to add buttons.
+Is button correct or does it need to be something different?
+* What is a Mesh renderer?
+* Ok - getting slightly confused as jumping between tutorials.
+Downloaded bubbles to come out from tree so when user touches tree, they appear.
+Going back to firework tutorial.